-Instead, they will take it as a learning opportunity to improve themselves and look for different ways to solve the problems.
+Instead, they will take it as a learning opportunity to improve themselves and look for different ways to solve problems.
 As a result, they are more likely to succeed in everything they do.

 Optimists are also less stressed than pessimists.
 They tend to expect positive things to happen because they believe in themselves and their skills.
 Negative things are viewed as minor obstacles that are easily addressable.

 On the contrary, good things are regarded as signs of better things to come in the future.
 They are also comfortable taking more risks to produce more positive outcomes in their life.